Skip to main content

 Biography

-Dr Neads' research explores the shifting construction and diffusion of military power, and its implications for international conflict and stability.
-He is particularly interested in the linkages between military change and innovation, domestic politics, and the conduct of war.
-His ongoing research examines the diffusion of martial practices through military-to-military assistance activities, specifically the principal-agent politics of military capacity building and proxy sponsorship.
+Dr Alex Neads is Associate Professor of International Security in the Durham Global Security Institute (DGSi), and Programme Director for DSGi's postgraduate taught courses.
+His research explores the shifting construction and diffusion of military power, and its implications for international conflict and security.
+He is particularly interested in the choices states make about how to build armies, and the linkages between military change and innovation, domestic politics, and the conduct of war.
+His ongoing research examines the use of security assistance, defence engagement, and other military-to-military training activities as vehicles for (variously) political influence and geopolitical competition, the diffusion of military practice, changing civil-military relations, and the evolving character of conflict.

+Dr Neads joined the School of Government and International Affairs as an assistant professor in 2021.
 Prior to joining the School of Government and International Affairs, Dr Neads held a research post at the University of Bath focusing on the implications of technological change for international security.
-He was also previously based at the Defence Academy of the United Kingdom as part of Cranfield Univeristy, where he taught extensively overseas.
+He was previously based at the Defence Academy of the United Kingdom as part of Cranfield University, where he taught extensively overseas.

 Dr Neads read for his PhD in Strategy and Security at the University of Exeter.
-Additionally, he holds an MPhil in Modern British and European History from the University of Oxford, and a BA (Hons) in History from Royal Holloway, University of London.
+He holds an MPhil in Modern British and European History from the University of Oxford, and a BA (Hons) in History from Royal Holloway, University of London.

 Research interests